renpy/renpy/sphinx/source/atl.rst

     number of pixels, instead of a fraction of the width and height of the source image.

-    If an absolute number of pixel is to be expressed, ``absolute`` instances should be provided to the :tpref:`crop` property instead of using the crop_relative property.
-If necessary, values of dubious type can be wrapped in the ``absolute`` callable.
+    If an absolute number of pixel is to be expressed, :term:`absolute <position>` instances should be provided to the :tpref:`crop` property instead of using the crop_relative property.
+If necessary, values of dubious type can be wrapped in the :term:`absolute <position>` callable.

 .. transform-property:: size